 What Is a Preliminary Bibliography?

 After you hone down your topic, the research phase begins.
 However, before you dive right into writing your paper, a preliminary bibliography can help get you started.
-So, what is a preliminary bib?
+So, what is a preliminary bibliography?
 Basically, it’s an outline of all the sources that you might use to compose your arguments.
 You can think of it as a starter bibliography.

 Creating a Preliminary Bibliography